 Signatures of the business owner(s), partner(s), member(s), and property owner(s) and dates are required.

 For some categories, including housing, motor vehicle sales, service and repair, and home improvement contractors, business licenses are issued from 2016.

 The business licenses data is shared through an automatic process where addresses are matched by batch or geocoded to the District's Master Address Repository.

 A few data points may represent 0,0 for X,Y coordinates, which results in inconsistent spatial locations found by users.

 It is useful to use the MAR Geocoder to complete the process of geocoding addresses for these data points, as some will not let you geocode automatically and will need manual geocoding to obtain the best fit.

-If you need help with your DC business license, you can post your legal need (or post your job) on UpCounsel’s marketplace.
+If you need help with your DC business license, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.